Molecular-Biophysics-Database/mbdb-docs/docs/issues/app-issues.md

 Googling I see that MST output can look like this!
 So are you asking that each curve is entered point by point?
 I think I must be missing something….

-### deposition form - Server error when trying to save

-While trying to save after entering solvent details, I got this error message (09:00 23/11-2023)

-500 error

-Trying again at 09:04 it appeared to have saved…